-Mr. Lamarr Pottinger Director of Student-Development and Leadership Programs and Academic Advisor and Instructor \$55,000 7/10/16 12 mos Mr. Pottinger received an M.S. in Sport Ma Previously he served as the Assistant Director of Se University.
-Ms. Stephanie Reiley Residence Hall Director and Instructor \$32,000 8/8/16 12 mos Ms. Reiley received an M.A. from Rowan University.
-Previously she worked as an Area Coo • Ms. Jenna Rowlands Assistant Director, Career Development Services and Instructor \$40,000 7/25/16 12 mos Ms. Rowlands received an Education Speci History from Old Dominion University.
-Previously College of Education.
-Mr. Christopher Schaefer Assistant Director of Athletic Development and Instructor \$42,840 7/5/16 12 mos Mr. Schaefer received an M.S.Ed. in Sports Previously he worked for Old Dominion University Director of Ticketing for Global Spectrum.
-Ms. Dawnita Smith Director for Business Operations, Housing and Residence Life and Instructor \$78,000 5/25/16 12 mos

-Ms. Smith received an M.P.A. from Old Dominion University.
+Name and Rank Salary Effective Date Term Mr. Lamarr Pottinger Director of Student-Development and Leadership Instructor \$55,000 Programs and Aca 7/10/16 demic Advisor, 12 mos and Mr. Pottinger received an M.S. in Sport Managemen served as the Assistant Director of Student-Athlete Ms. Stephanie Reiley Residence Hall Director and Instructor \$32,000 8/8/16 12 mos Ms. Reiley received an M.A. from Rowan University Previously she worked as an Area Coordinator at W - n University.
+Ms. Jenna Rowlands Assistant Director, Career Development Services a \$40,000 nd Instructor 7/25/16 12 mos Ms. Rowlands received an Education Specialist cert Old Dominion University.
+Previously she was a Care • Mr. Christopher Schaefer Assistant Director of Athletic Development and Ins \$42,840 structor 7/5/16 12 mos Mr. Schaefer received an M.S.Ed. in Sports Manage he worked for Old Dominion University on a contra for Global Spectrum. • Ms. Dawnita Smith Director for Business Operations, Housing and Res \$78,000 sidence Life, and Is 5/25/16 nstructor 12 mos Ms. Smith received an M.P.A. from Old Dominion University.
 Previously she was the Associate Director for Administrative Services for the Office of Housing and Residence Life at Norfolk State University.

-Ms. Page Stooks Assistant Vice President for Development and Assistant Instructor \$125,000 6/25/16 12 mos Ms. Stooks received a B.S. degree in Business Administration from Christopher Newport University.
+Ms. Page Stooks Assistant Vice President for Development and Ass \$125,000 istant Instructor 6/25/16 12 mos Ms. Stooks received a B.S. degree in Business Administration from Christopher Newport University.
+Previously she worked as the Director of Major Gifts for Old Dominion University and was a Chief

 Previously she worked as the Director of Major Gifts for Old Dominion University and was a Chief Development Officer for ForKids, Inc, a non-profit organization helping families dealing with homelessness and poverty.

-Mr. Travis Thomas Athletic Academic Advisor and Instructor \$40,800 7/10/16 12 mos Mr. Thomas received an M.S.Ed. in Exercise Science from Auburn University at Montgomery.
-Previously he worked as the Athletic Academic Support Services Assistant at the University of Alabama.
-Ms. Kathleen Wade Nurse Practitioner and Instructor \$75,000 8/10/16 11 mos Ms. Wade received a B.S. in Nursing from Franklin University and an M.S. in Nursing as a Family Nurse Practitioner from Wright State University.
-Previously she worked as a Practitioner for the Sentara Medical Group of Family Medicine in Virginia Beach, VA.
-Mr. Shixing Wen Associate University Librarian for Resources \$95,000 8/10/16 12 mos Mr. Wen received an M.L.S. from Indiana University and an M.A. and B.A. from Hangzhou University.
+Name and Rank Salary Effective Date Term Mr. Travis Thomas Athletic Academic Advisor and Instructor \$40,800 7/10/16 12 mos Mr. Thomas received an M.S.Ed. in Exercise Sci Previously he worked as the Athletic Academic S Alabama. • • Ms. Kathleen Wade Nurse Practitioner and Instructor \$75,000 8/10/16 11 mos Ms. Wade received a B.S. in Nursing from Franklin Nurse Practitioner from Wright State University.
+Sentara Medical Group of Family Medicine in Virg Previously she wo Mr. Shixing Wen Associate University Librarian for Resources \$95,000 8/10/16 12 mos Mr. Wen received an M.L.S. from Indiana University and an M.A. and B.A. from Hangzhou University.
 Previously he was Head of Technical Services at the University of Minnesota Duluth Library.
-Mr. Timothy Wentz \$32,000 8/10/16 12 mos

-Mr. Timothy Wentz \$32,000 Assistant Athletic Media Relations Director and Assistant Instructor
+Mr. Timothy Wentz Assistant Athletic Media Relations Director and A \$32,000 ssistant Instructor 8/10/16 12 mos Mr. Wentz received a B.A. in English from Virg served as the Athletics Public Relations Assistant Ms. Kara Werkmeister Residence Hall Director and Instructor \$32,000 7/10/16 12 mos Ms. Werkmeister received an M.A. in Student Affairs and Higher Education from Slippery Rock University.
+Previously was a Graduate Resident Director at Slippery Rock University.
+Mr. Curtis Whaley Assistant Director of Sports Performance and Instr \$38,500 ructor 7/25/16 12 mos Mr. Whaley received an M A in Sports Science and Pedagogy from Gardner-Webb University